Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 ***Technical Sergeant Adam “Warhorse” Arés***

 Sealed and suited, ready to go… standing and waiting.
 Then sitting, to conserve energy.
-Nobody wanted to hit their Juice---or worse, IV---before the fight had even begun.
+Nobody wanted to hit their Juice - or worse, IV - before the fight had even begun.

 Adam got exactly as much information as he needed: that much, no more.
 Which in this case translated to the words “STAND BY” in his HUD as the HEAT waited for a target.